Acanthostega: Hunting strategy

 Research based on analysis of the suture morphology in the skull of Acanthostega indicates that the species was able to bite prey at or near the water's edge.
 Markey and Marshall compared the skull with the skulls of fish, which use suction feeding as the main method of prey capture, and creatures known to have used the direct biting on prey typical of terrestrial animals.
-Their results indicate that Acanthostega was adapted for what they call terrestrial-style feeding, strongly supporting the hypothesis which the terrestrial mode of feeding first emerged in aquatic animals.
+Their results indicate that Acanthostega was adapted for what they call terrestrial-style feeding, strongly supporting the hypothesis in which the terrestrial mode of feeding first emerged in aquatic animals.
 If correct, this shows an animal specialized for hunting and living in shallow waters in the line between land and water.